 2. Next, cut off the stem, slice the squash length-wise, and then scoop out the seeds with a spoon.

 3. Then, lay your squash flesh side down onto a foil-lined baking sheet.
 Bake the squash in your pre-heated oven for about 45 minutes or until very fork tender.

 4. While your squash is baking, make your croutons.
 Simply take four slices of any type of bread and chop them into one-inch little squares.
 Then, spread evenly onto an additional foil-lined baking sheet.

-5. Next, drizzle bread cubes with olive oil and mix them together with your hands.
+5. Next, lightly drizzle bread cubes with about 1 T. of olive oil and mix them together with your hands.
 Then, dust with sage, salt and pepper and mix with your hands, again.

 6. Pop those bad-boys into your 375 degree oven and bake for 10-15 minutes until the edges are browned.
 Right away, take a sample; if those croutons aren’t crunchy, put them back in the oven for another couple minutes.
 Also, check the salt level; if they aren’t salty like a chip, give them an extra dusting.

 7. Now would be a good time to prep the dried cranberries.
 Simply place those berries on a cutting board and give ’em a rough chop!

 When your squash is done, the skin will be slightly shiny, wrinkly and brown in places, like this: